linode/docs/docs/tools-reference/custom-kernels-distros/custom-distro-on-kvm-linode.md

     Click on **Save Changes** once your profile is complete.

-4. Back at the Linode Dashboard, click on the **Rescue** tab.
+4. Return to the Linode Dashboard, and select on the **Rescue** tab.
 From there, click the **Reboot into Rescue Mode** button.
 Your Linode will now boot into the Finnix recovery image.
 Use the [Lish](/docs/networking/using-the-linode-shell-lish) shell to access your Linode.

 5. Run the following set of commands to create a root password and enable the SSH server: